Kingrashy12/secptrum-ui/docs/README.md

 export default App;
 ```

+> **Note:** You can use your favorite styling library to customize components, such as `TailwindCSS`, `styled-components`, etc., or even plain CSS.

 ## Contributing

-We welcome contributions to improve SecptrumUI!
+Contributions are welcome to improve SecptrumUI!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit improvements and bug fixes.